Do PSA Graded Cards Sell For A Premium vs SGC & Beckett?

 A beautiful 1952 Topps Mickey Mantle that sold at REA for $105,000.

-Note I’m using only data from 2020 here.
-I think even with the limited data we have, I can make an educated guess that BVG does not command the same sort of pricing premium as PSA or SGC.
-Limited sample still, but we can see on Auth 52 Topps Mantles, PSA has carried a 13% average premium.
-Again not a ton of data to work with.
+Note Iโ€™m using only data from 2020 here. ย Even with the limited data we have, I can make an educated guess that BVG does not command the same pricing premium as PSA or SGC. ย Limited sample still, but we can see on Auth 52 Topps Mantles, PSA has carried a 13% average premium.ย Again, not a ton of data to work with.ย ย

 52-Topps-Mantle

-But here are examples of recent sales for 2.5’s.
-The lone BVG sale, albeit much earlier this year was well below comparative sales from PSA and SGC.
+But here are examples of recent sales for 2.5โ€™s.
+The lone BVG sale, albeit much earlier this year was well below comparative sales from PSA and SGC.ย

-Now in examining the data we have from SGC and PSA, at the higher end—grades 4 and above, there is only a small PSA premium, an average of about 2.5%.
-However there are some glaring differences in pricing at 2 (Good) and 3 (Very Good), as shown 36% and 31% premiums for PSA respectively.
+Now in examining the data we have from SGC and PSA, at the higher endโ€”grades 4 and above, there is only a small PSA premium, an average of about 2.5%.
+However, there are some glaring differences in pricing at 2 (Good) and 3 (Very Good), as shown 36% and 31% premiums for PSA, respectively.ย

-On the 2 Grades, we have 2 SGC data points and five PSA data points—one outlier sale for $43,200 for a PSA 2 Mickey Mantle Topps sold on April 19, 2020.
-Yes, an outlier but still a premium.
+On the 2 Grades, we have 2 SGC data points and five PSA data pointsโ€”one outlier sale for $43,200 for a PSA 2 Mickey Mantle Topps sold on April 19, 2020.
+Yes, an outlier, but still a premium.

-Thus, my conclusion after reviewing all of the data on 52 Topps Mantle’s is this.
+Thus, my conclusion after reviewing all of the data on 52 Topps Mantles is this. ย

-PSA does command a premium over SGC and BVG.
-It will certainly vary based on the attractiveness of the card in question, but there is most definitely evidence that PSA is attracting higher sales prices.
+PSA does command a premium over SGC and BVG. ย It will certainly vary based on the cardโ€™s attractiveness, but there is evidence that PSA is attracting higher selling prices.ย

 Examining Grading Premiums of Modern Era Cards

-Thus, I decided to look at my favorite modern-era card (which is nearly vintage by now), the Michael Jordan Rookie Card.
-And well, we have a TON of sales data for this one.
+Thus, I decided to look at my favorite modern-era card (which is nearly vintage by now), the Michael Jordan Rookie Card. ย And well, we have a TON of sales data for this one. ย

 psa-9-jordan